smackie/XcodeGen/Docs/Usage.md

 ```

 ### SDK
 System frameworks and libs can be linked by using the `sdk` dependency type.
-You can either specify frameworks or libs by using a `.framework` or `.tbd` filename, respectively
+You can either specify frameworks or libs by using a `.framework`, `.tbd` or `.a` filename, respectively

 ```yaml
 targets: